Moche culture

-The Moche civilization ([ˈmotʃe]; alternatively, the Mochica culture or the Early, Pre- or Proto-Chimú) flourished in northern Peru with its capital near present-day Moche, Trujillo, Peru from about 100 to 700 AD during the Regional Development Epoch.
-While this issue is the subject of some debate, many scholars contend that the Moche were not politically organized as a monolithic empire or state.
+The Moche civilization ([ˈmotʃe]; alternatively, the Moche culture or the Early, Pre- or Proto-Chimú) flourished in northern Peru from about 100 to 800 AD, during the Regional Development Epoch.
+The capital of a Southern Moche polity was near present-day Moche, Trujillo, Peru, with several other, possibly independent, regions under Moche influence.

+Many scholars contend that the Moche were not politically organized as a monolithic empire or state.
 Rather, they were likely a group of autonomous polities that shared a common culture, as seen in the rich iconography and monumental architecture that survives today.

 Background

 Moche society was agriculturally based, with a significant level of investment in the construction of a sophisticated network of irrigation canals for the diversion of river water to supply their crops.
 Their artifacts express their lives, with detailed scenes of hunting, fishing, fighting, sacrifice, sexual encounters, and elaborate ceremonies.
 The Moche are particularly noted for their elaborately painted ceramics, gold work, monumental constructions (huacas), and irrigation systems.

-Moche history may be broadly divided into three periods: the emergence of the Moche culture in Early Moche (100–300 AD), the expansion and flourishing during Middle Moche (300–600 AD), and the urban nucleation and subsequent collapse in Late Moche (500–750 AD).
+Moche history may be broadly divided into three periods: the emergence of the Moche culture in Early Moche (100–300 AD), the expansion and flourishing during Middle Moche (300–600 AD), and the urban nucleation and subsequent collapse in Late Moche (500–800 AD).

 The Salinar culture reigned on the north coast of Peru from 200 BC–200 AD.
 According to some scholars, this was a short transition period between the Cupisnique and the Moche cultures.

-There are considerable parallels between Moche and Cupisnique iconography and ceramic designs, including the iconography of the 'Spider god'.
+There are considerable parallels between Moche and Cupisnique iconography and ceramic designs, including the iconography of the "Spider god".

 Moche cultural sphere

-The Moche cultural sphere is centered on several valleys on the north coast of Peru in regions La Libertad, Lambayeque, Jequetepeque, Chicama, Moche, Virú, Chao, Santa, and Nepena.
+The Moche cultural sphere is centered on several valleys on the north coast of Peru in the regions of La Libertad, Lambayeque, Jequetepeque, Chicama, Moche, Virú, Chao, Santa, and Nepena.
 It occupied 250 miles of desert coastline and up to 50 miles inland.

 The Huaca del Sol, a pyramidal adobe structure on the Rio Moche, was the largest pre-Columbian structure in Peru.
 It was partly destroyed when Spanish Conquistadors looted its graves for gold in the 16th century.
 The nearby Huaca de la Luna is better preserved, with many of its interior walls still filled with many colorful murals and complex iconography.
 The site has been under professional archaeological excavation since the early 1990s.

-Other major Moche sites include Sipan, Loma Negra, Dos Cabezas, Pacatnamu, the El Brujo complex, Mocollope, Cerro Mayal, Galindo, Huanchaco, and Pañamarka.
+Other major Moche sites include Sipán, Loma Negra, Dos Cabezas, Pacatnamu, the El Brujo complex, Mocollope, Cerro Mayal, Galindo, Huanchaco, and Pañamarka.

 Their adobe huacas have been mostly destroyed by looters and natural forces over the last 1,300 years.
 The surviving ones show that the coloring of their murals was quite vibrant.